alexklibisz/elastiknn/development/README.md

-# Elastiknn Developer Guide
+# Elastiknn Development

-## Introduction

-If you're reading this, there's a chance you'd like to contribute to Elastiknn.
-Very nice!
+This document includes some notes about development of Elastiknn.

 ## Local Development Setup

-### Prerequisites

-You need at least the following software installed: git, Java 17, Python3.7, SBT, docker, docker compose, and [task](https://taskfile.dev).
+You need at least the following software installed: git, Java 21, Python 3.10, SBT, docker, docker compose, and [task](https://taskfile.dev).
-I'm assuming you're running on a Linux or MacOS operating system.
+We're assuming the operating system is Linux or MacOS.
-I have no idea if any of this will work on Windows.
 There might be other software which is missing.
 If so, please submit an issue or PR.

+## AWS Development Setup

+The [aws](./aws) directory contains [Packer](https://www.packer.io/) and [Terraform](https://www.terraform.io/) files for creating a development instance in AWS.

+## Development

 ### Run a local Elasticsearch instance with the plugin installed